comunica/Article-SSWS2020-AMF/content/problem-statement.md

     **Hypotheses:**
     1. {:#hypo-cache-1} Caching all HTTP requests reduces query evaluation times more than caching only AMFs.
     2. {:#hypo-cache-2} Caching AMFs server-side when an HTTP cache is active has no effect on query evaluation times.
-    3. {:#hypo-cache-3} Without caching, AMF-aware query evaluation is slower than non-AMF query evaluation.
+    3. {:#hypo-cache-3} Without HTTP caching, AMF-aware query evaluation is slower than non-AMF query evaluation.
+    4. {:#hypo-cache-4} With HTTP caching, AMF-aware query evaluation is faster than non-AMF query evaluation.
-    4. {:#hypo-cache-4} Query evaluation with a cold cache is significantly slower than query evaluation with a warm cache.
+    5. {:#hypo-cache-5} Query evaluation with a cold cache is significantly slower than query evaluation with a warm cache.
-    5. {:#hypo-cache-5} With a warm cache, Bloom filters achieve lower query evaluation times compared to GCS.
+    6. {:#hypo-cache-6} With a warm cache, Bloom filters achieve lower query evaluation times compared to GCS.
     <!--1. {:#hypo-precompute-1} When all AMFs are pre-computed, AMF-aware client-side query execution is faster than non-AMF-aware execution.
     2. {:#hypo-precompute-2} GCS achieves faster client-side query execution than Bloom filters when pre-computed.
     3. {:#hypo-precompute-3} GCS achieves slower client-side query execution than Bloom filters when not pre-computed.-->